 Maintain your body position during breathing by rolling the head to the side.
 Avoid lifting the head to look forwards as this destroys your body position and forces you to use more energy.

-Many swimmers make the mistake of kicking faster or pulling with the arms harder and faster.
-The result is a faster length of the pool but it will probably be your only length of the pool because you will be too tired to do anymore!
+Many swimmers make the mistake of kicking faster or pulling with their arms harder and faster.
+The result is a faster length of the pool, but it will probably be your only length of the pool because you will be too tired to do anymore!

 Try counting your strokes for each length.
 For example, count the number of arm pulls it takes you to get from one end of the pool to the other.
 Then adjust your technique and swim a length by stretching further and pulling longer with each arm pull.
 The result should be a length swum using fewer arm pulls.

-Stroke counting is a good way of keeping check on how efficient your swimming strokes are.
+Stroke counting is a good way of keeping a check on how efficient your swimming strokes are.

 My ebook How To Swim Front Crawl contains over 20 separate swimming exercises to help perfect all parts of front crawl technique, including body position and breathing.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.